liornoy/static-routes-with-bfd/README.md

 ### diffNetworks -
-connection between two nodes on one sub-network, and two external containers on different sub-network, and using middle container which functions like a router.
+Connection between two nodes on one sub-network, and two external containers on different sub-network, and using middle container which functions like a next-hop router.